Self-similarity: Definition

 a self-similar structure.
 The homeomorphisms may be iterated, resulting in an iterated function system.
 The composition of functions creates the algebraic structure of a monoid.
 When the set S has only two elements, the monoid is known as the dyadic monoid.
 The dyadic monoid can be visualized as an infinite binary tree; more generally, if the set S has p elements, then the monoid may be represented as a p-adic tree.

 The automorphisms of the dyadic monoid is the modular group; the automorphisms can be pictured as hyperbolic rotations of the binary tree.

-A more general notion than self-similarity is Self-affinity.
+A more general notion than self-similarity is self-affinity.

 Examples

+The Cantor discontinuum is self-similar since any of its closed subsets is a continuous image of the discontinuum.

 The Mandelbrot set is also self-similar around Misiurewicz points.

 Self-similarity has important consequences for the design of computer networks, as typical network traffic has self-similar properties.
 For example, in teletraffic engineering, packet switched data traffic patterns seem to be statistically self-similar.
 This property means that simple models using a Poisson distribution are inaccurate, and networks designed without taking self-similarity into account are likely to function in unexpected ways.